A Transfer Learning Approach for Automated Segmentation of Prostate Whole Gland and Transition Zone in Diffusion Weighted MRI: Related Work

 \section{Related Work}

 Over the past few years, as the importance of prostate MRI segmentation grows, several segmentation methods have been proposed for the task of prostate zonal segmentation, including registration-based methods~\cite{Khalvati2015c, Khalvati2013,10, 11, 12}.
-Recently, deep learning methods have made advances in semi- and fully automatic segmentation of medical images including prostate~\cite{ 18, 1, 3, 19}.
-In registration-based segmentation algorithms, a model is built to represent the prior knowledge, such as shape, features, or relative positions of anatomical parts.
-After correctly registering the model to the target image, the segmentation result is generated by applying the registration transformation matrix to the training label.
-Deformable models as a type of registration based segmentation, offer an approach that combines geometry, physics, and approximation theory.
-They have proven to be effective in segmenting, matching, and tracking anatomic structures by exploiting (bottom-up) constraints derived from the image data together with (top-down) knowledge about the location, size, and shape of these structures.
-Deformable models are capable of accommodating the significant variability of biological structures over time and across different individuals~\cite{25}.
+Recently, deep learning methods have made advances in semi- and fully automatic segmentation of medical images including prostate~\cite{ 3, 1, 18, 19, jensen2019prostate, meyer2019towards}.
 Recently, CNNs~\cite{31} have been a ground-breaking addition to existing segmentation algorithms, which are dominating the field of Computer Vision.
-CNNs have been responsible for significant advancements in tasks such as object classification~\cite{32} and object localization~\cite{33}, and the continuous improvements to CNN architectures are bringing further radical progresses~\cite{36,34,35}.
+CNNs have been responsible for significant advancements in tasks such as object classification~\cite{32} and object localization~\cite{33}, and the continuous improvements to CNN architectures are bringing further radical progresses~\cite{34,35, 36}.
 Semantic Segmentation tasks have also been revolutionized by CNNs.
-The 'U-net' architecture, proposed by Ronnenberger~\cite{3} was a great success for the task of medical image segmentation and has been used as a skeleton architecture in many studies~\cite{2,22,1}.
+The 'U-net' architecture, proposed by Ronnenberger~\cite{3} was a great success for the task of medical image segmentation and has been used as a skeleton architecture in many studies~\cite{2, 1, 22}.
 The structure of U-net comprises of an encoder and a decoder network.
 Furthermore, the corresponding layers of the encoder and decoder networks are connected by skip connections prior to a pooling and subsequent to a deconvolution operation, respectively.
 U-net has been showing promising potential in segmenting medical images, even with a scarce amount of labeled training data.
 We have used this architecture as the base model and have proposed a transfer learning based segmentation algorithm for prostate WG and TZ.

 With the rise of deep learning models which heavily depend on data size in order to be trained sufficiently and perform tasks with high accuracy, transfer learning methods are specially of interest in the field of medical imaging where data scarcity and MR variation between different institutes and image acquisition protocols significantly affect the performance of deep learning approaches.
 There is however, a lack of studies in exploring the amount of data needed in order to perform transfer learning from a source domain to a target domain.
 This is especially of high importance since the task of contouring medical images by radiologists is expensive, time consuming, and suffers from human-error and inter- and intra-user variability.